Female-Controlled Barrier Methods: Forgotten but Not Gone

 Unlike provider-controlled methods like the Pill, vaginal barriers are easy to stop and start.
 They’re immediately effective, with no waiting period before they prevent pregnancy, as with hormonal methods.
 Fifteen minutes after placing the barrier in your vagina, you’re protected.
 So, there’s no need to use the method unless you have sex in a way that could cause pregnancy.
 For those who don’t have penis in vagina (PIV) sex very often, a barrier method can be an excellent method.

-You don’t have to go to a provider in order to stop using vaginal barriers, unlike IUDs.
-They have no lingering effects that might make it hard to get pregnant for a time after you stop using the method, which may be true with some hormonal methods (although the data isn’t clear).
-If you decide you want to get pregnant, you simply don’t use the barrier.
-One barrier method user commented, “We were talking for months about having a baby.
+You don’t have to go to a provider to stop using vaginal barriers, unlike IUDs.
+They have no lingering effects that might make it hard to get pregnant after you stop using the method, which may be true with some hormonal methods (although the data isn’t clear).
+If you decide you want to get pregnant, you don’t use the barrier.
+One barrier method user commented, “We talked for months about having a baby.
 It seemed like there would never be a right time.
-Then one night we just decided not to use the sponge, just go for it.”
+Then, one night, we just decided not to use the sponge, just go for it.”

 Barrier methods’ effects are local to the vagina.
 They don’t introduce chemicals or objects into your uterus, like an IUD, or your bloodstream, like artificial hormones.
 For those who avoid unnatural dietary additives, non-hormonal barrier methods can be a logical next step.
 Barrier methods appeal to women who want to experience, affirm, or celebrate their natural hormonal cycles.